Eliastik/page-shadow/src/README_EN.txt

     * Fixed a bug that could occur when selecting a custom theme and then a classic (non-custom) theme: the custom theme remained applied to the other tabs;
     * Fixed a rare bug with some websites, where the extension had difficulty applying the "Increase page contrast" function (websites forcing reset of some HTML attributes)
         * Added "delayApplyMutationObserversSafeTimer" filter functionality to fix this issue;
+    * Fixed a bug with some websites, where the functions were removed by the website page changes (Github for example, when navigating between pages)
+        * Added 2 new filters to configure this bugfix (observeBodyChange and observeBodyChangeTimerInterval)
+    * Fixed bugs with Mutation Observers;
     * Fixed a bug with some websites and the application of some filters (forceDisableDefault...);
     * Fixed applying some filters to the body element;
     * Optimized extension size;
     * Fixed other minor bugs and minor performance optimizations;
     * Font Awesome is now managed with NPM;
+    * Simplified code;
     * Updated dependencies.

 #### Version 2.9.1 (12/26/2021):